CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 ## RabbitMQ queues

 MailerQ uses several queues to manage email messages.
-On startup, MailerQ reads the configuration and tells RabbitMQ to create all queues listed in the config file.
+All mails that flow through MailerQ are picked up from and published back to specific queues in RabbitMQ.
+The names of these queues are set in the config file.
+On startup, MailerQ reads this configuration and tells RabbitMQ to create the queues listed in the config file.
 This means that you do not have to ensure that the queues exists before you start up MailerQ: the queues are automatically created.